-The Proposed Project consists of three constructed components-a wastewater collection system in physical, human, and natural environment.
+The EIR process will assess the potential environmental impacts of the proposed Project on the physical, human, and natural environment.
 A wide variety of resource areas will be studied during the environmental review to identify potential impacts, including aesthetics, agriculture and forestry resources, air quality and greenhouse gas emissions, biological resources, cultural resources, energy, geology and soils, hazards and hazardous materials, hydrology and water quality, land use and planning, noise, population and housing, public services, recreation, transportation, tribal cultural resources, utilities and service systems, wildfire, and additional topics as required by the CEQA Guidelines including significant irreversible environmental changes, growth inducement, cumulative impacts, and alternatives.
 Measures to avoid, minimize, and mitigate any potential adverse impacts will be identified and evaluated in the EIR.